Skip to main content

 “ Maa Saa!”

-Ajabde smiled shyly as Pratap’s heart skipped a beat before he realized his Mamisa was talking of Ajabde and not Heer!
+Ajabde smiled shyly as Pratap’s heart skipped a beat before he realised his Mamisa was talking of Ajabde and not Heer!

 “ Ajabde, you have a lot of work, the Sangeet is today.
 Ranaji agreed to get these two married in three days.”
 Four relieved faces smiled.